snowplow-archive/snowplow.github.com/_posts/2014-07-01-iglu-schema-repository-released.md

 1. The focus on Apache Avro versus our priorities around JSON Schema support
 2. The Avro efforts seemed to assume that each user would install one, private schema repository.
 We envisage a de-centralized set of private schema repositories plus a central public repository - so fundamentally resolving schemas from N repositories, not 1
-3. The Avro community does not seem to have a semantic versioning approach to schemas like [[SchemaVer]].
+3. The Avro community does not seem to have a semantic versioning approach to schemas like [SchemaVer] [SchemaVer].
 This would make reasoning about schema-data compatibility difficult and

 Given these differences, we decided to take the learnings from the Avro community and start work on our own repository technology designed to meet Snowplow's specific requirements around schemas: Iglu.